List of Punisher supporting characters: Ink

 Ink was one of Nicky Cavella's bodyguards/enforcers, and was always paired with Pittsy.
 He first appeared in The Punisher vol. 6 #2.
 Ink received his nickname when he killed his first man by stabbing a pen through the man's eye and into his brain.
 Ink was slightly cross-eyed and always wore glasses.
 Like his partner Pittsy, Ink was just as callous and ruthless; however, Ink rarely spoke, but when he did, Cavella referred to Ink as a real "ballbuster".
 Ink was a skilled cook: he murdered, then butchered and cooked up the son of mob boss David Kai, who enjoyed his "sweet & sour pork" until Cavella told him what it really was.
 Ink's favorite word was "Huh", which he used whenever he agreed with something; it was also his last word when he was killed during a battle between Cavella's mobsters & CIA agents who were negotiating with Frank Castle; Cavella & Pittsy barely escaped with their lives, but were forced to leave Ink's body behind.

 Ink in other media

-Ink appears in 2008's Punisher: War Zone, portrayed by Keram Malicki-Sánchez.
-The son of Pittsy and an enforcer for Jigsaw, this version was a young man who regularly snorted cocaine which would be his undoing as the Punisher catches him off guard and kills him by punching him really hard in the face.
+Ink appears in Punisher: War Zone, portrayed by Keram Malicki-Sánchez.
+This version is a young man, enforcer for Jigsaw, and son of Carmine "Pittsy" Gazzera.